Nisrgg/Office-Seat-Occupancy-Detection/README.md

 ## 🌟 Overview

 **SmartSeatGuard** is a comprehensive data science project that uses computer vision and machine learning to detect and analyze office seat occupancy patterns.
-Built as a BTech CSE final year project, it demonstrates advanced techniques in:
+It demonstrates advanced techniques in:

 - **Computer Vision**: YOLOv5-based object detection
 - **Data Analysis**: Statistical analysis and pattern recognition